 You may have noticed there aren’t a ton of red meat recipes on the blog.
-We don’t eat a lot of red, but when we do I always try to buy Grass Fed beef.
+We don’t eat a lot of red meat, but when we do I always try to buy Grass Fed beef .
 This is one of those places where it really pays to pay a little more for something if you can.
 Grass fed beef not only tastes better, but it is has far less fat and calories, contains more omega 3 fatty acids which is critical to heart health, and less cholesterol.
-Flank steak is versatile and I decided to stuff it.
+One of my favorite ways to eat Flank Steak is stuffed.
+This recipe for Flank Steak Stuffed with Spinach and Goat Cheese is easy enough to make for a weeknight dinner, but also special enough for company!

 - 1 tablespoon sea salt